FirstAidForLife.org.uk Header

 Children struggle to judge speed and distance until they are at least eight.

-- You can start to teach the Green Cross Code from around five years.
+• You can start to teach the Green Cross Code from around five years.
 If you’ve forgotten your ‘stop, look, listen and think’, you can easily find the rules online.
-As we have noted above, electric cars are silent, so it is absolutely vital to depend on all of our senses.
+As we have noted above, electric cars are silent, so it is absolutely vital to depend on all of our senses to avoid an accident.

 Cyclists

-Cyclists are particularly vulnerable road users.
+Cyclists are particularly vulnerable road users and are more at risk in the event of a road accident.
 It is vital that all cyclists know what to do (and what not to do) if there is an accident.
-If you are cycling with children and teenagers, reinforce the importance of not overtaking lorries, buses and other large vehicles on the inside lane.
+If you are cycling with children or teenagers, reinforce the importance of not overtaking lorries, buses and other large vehicles on the inside lane.
 Explain about their blind spots.

 The simplest way to protect children (and yourself) is to wear a helmet every time.
 Even if it’s a quick cycle around the block or down to the park.